 - Call 911.
-Tell operator "This is an emergency." - Be assertive; escape if possible. - Follow directions of authorities. - DO NOT hang up until told unless immediate safety is threatened. - Notify BHSU Public Safety. - BHSU Public Safety will declare a partial or entire "lockdown." - During lockdown, remain in location until told. - Barricade or lock doors if possible. - Instruct others to get on the floor away from windows and doors. - Turn lights off; remain quiet. - Remain in lockdown mode until "all clear" is given by officials.
+Tell operator "This is an emergency." - DO NOT hang up until told unless your immediate safety is threatened. - Be assertive; RUN, HIDE, FIGHT! - The University will declare a partial or entire "lockdown." - Barricade or lock doors if possible. - Instruct others to get on the floor away from windows and doors. - Turn lights off; silence cell phone and remain quiet. - Remain in lockdown mode until "all clear" is given by officials.